Open a bank account

-You are entitled to open an account in a bank in Sweden if you can prove your identity in a way that enables the bank to check your identity.
+You are entitled to open an account in a bank in Sweden if you can show proof of identity in a way that enables the bank to check your identity.
 The bank cannot demand that you have a Swedish personal identity number or an address in Sweden.
-In addition to the account, you are also entitled to a debit card (debetkort) for payments and withdrawals and to enable you to make online payments.
+In addition to the account, you are also entitled to a debit card (betalkort) for payments and withdrawals and to enable you to make online payments.
 These are the payment services normally available in your Internet bank.

 If the bank denies you a bank account, contact the complaints department of the bank and ask them to reassess the decision.

 Certain banks have commuter accounts for people who commute across a Nordic national border.